Artificial Intelligence

 Homework Submissions

-• All programming submissions must be pushed to the course Github repo by 11:59 pm Eastern on the due date.
+• All programming submissions must be uploaded according to assignment instructions by 6:00 pm Eastern on the due date.

 • It is encouraged that you work with your classmates on the homework problems, but keep discussions at a conceptual level.
 If you do collaborate, you must write all solutions by yourself, in your own words, and are strictly forbidden from sharing any written solutions or code.
 You must list all of your collaborators on your submission.
 The TAs and instructors reserve the right to ask you to explain your solutions.